-Our second area of research focusses on using process modeling, simulation and optimization of integrated biorefineries to provide further insights in addressing the challenges in the development of integrated biorefinieries.
+Our second area of research focuses on using process modeling, simulation and optimization of integrated biorefineries to provide further insights in addressing the challenges in the development of integrated biorefineries.
 This includes pre-extraction of hemicellulose prior to pulping and its conversion to biofuel; utilization of waste cellulose fibers and fines; alternate methods of utilization of black liquor during pulp and paper manufacturing; integrated biomass conversion and separation and purification in lignocellulose conversion to biofuels and value-added coproducts; and feasibility of algal biorefineries.

-In pulp mill based integrated biorefineries we have been exploring pre-extraction of sugars from biomass combined with separtation of short fiber from the waste stream and their conversion to biofuels and value-added renewable bioproducts.
+In pulp mill based integrated biorefineries we have been exploring pre-extraction of sugars from biomass combined with separation of short fiber from the waste stream and their conversion to biofuels and value-added renewable bioproducts.
 Butanol is not only an advanced drop in biofuel but also an important chemical and industrial solvent.
 Process intensification and integrated bioprocessing and separation technologies are explored as potential approaches to overcome the challenges in bio-butanol, namely product inhibition, low yield and productivity and cost.
 In the case of algal biorefineries the effect of geospatial factors, bioreactor type and process design parameters on the feasibility of algae as a renewable feedstock are of interest.
 In addition we are interested in determining the optimum product portfolio that is best suited for algal biorefineries under different scenarios.